unrealwork/atsd-use-cases/aging-america/README.md

 *Fig 5.*: The orginial data is shown here with forecasts performed in ATSD showing the potentially widening gap between those eligible to pay in to the Social Security system and those needing to be paid out from that system.

-The Forecasting tool may be scaled to work with per annumn data as seen here just as readily as millisecond-frequency data input from a sensor or other device.
+The Forecasting tool may be scaled to work with per annum data as seen here just as readily as millisecond-frequency data input from a sensor or other device.

 ### Conclusion